Mel Semenko

 Melvin Roy Semenko (December 12, 1937 – March 24, 2023) was an American professional football player who played for the BC Lions, Ottawa Rough Riders and Montreal Alouettes.
 He played college football at the University of Colorado.
+He was drafted in the 27th round by the San Francisco 49ers in the 1959 NFL Draft.

 Semenko died in Wexford, Pennsylvania on March 24, 2023, at the age of 85.